-- 1. Check the "Single" withholding status box regardless of your marital status. - 2.
+- 1. Check the "A" box (Single) withholding regardless of your marital status. - 2.
 Enter 0 on line 1. - 3.
-Using the Pay Period table below, enter the additional amount of income tax to be withheld for each pay period on line 2.
+Using the Pay Period table below, enter the additional amount of income tax you want withheld each pay period on line 2.
 Exception: If you're a student or business apprentice from India, report \$0 on line 2.